-To configure Sentry correctly, restrict ownership of the Hive warehouse to hive: hive and disable Hive impersonation.
+To configure Sentry correctly, restrict ownership of the Hive warehouse to hive: hive and disable Hive impersonation as described here.

 To enable impersonation in HiveServer2:

 1. Add the following property to the /etc/hive/conf/hive-site.xml file and set the value to true.
 (The default value is false.)